Charlie Chaplin in Zepped

 The main, animated sequence of the film starts with Chaplin wishing that he could return to England from America and fight with the boys.
 He is taken on a flight through clouds before landing on a spire in England.
 The sequence also features a German sausage, from which pops the Kaiser.
 During the First World War there was some consternation that the actor did not join the war effort.

-At first it seemed to those who thought they knew their Chaplin history, and the habits of film collectors, that this was some cobbled-together item by someone who had edited together Chaplin clips with a separate animation film of the 1914-18 period, Chaplin being a regular subject for animators at the time.
+At first it seemed to those who thought they knew their Chaplin history, and the habits of film collectors, that this was some cobbled-together item by someone who had edited together Chaplin clips with a separate animation film of the 1914-18 period, Chaplin being a regular subject for animators at this time.
 But then evidence turned up that there had indeed been a film called Zepped, exhibited in Britain in 1916.
 In 2006 British film historian Mike Hammond had uncovered a reference to the film in a Manchester journal (probably Film Renter), as an article in a Russian online journal reveals (scroll down to note 43 and get an English translation through Babelfish).

 zepped_blighty

 So what is this peculiar hybrid?
 The six-minute film is a mixture of Keystone and Essanay titles, plus the animation.
-Chaplin left Keystone in 1914 to join Essanay, leavin the latter to join Mutual in 1916.
+Chaplin left Keystone in 1914 to join Essanay, leaving the latter to join Mutual in 1916.
 Essanay is known to have tried to make the best out of its loss by issuing Triple Trouble (1918), a mish-mash of Chaplin outtakes, but Zepped contains Keystone and Essanay titles, suggesting a still more irregular arrangement.
 The existence of an Egyptian censors’ certificate only adds to the peculiarity of the whole affair.
 There seems to be a connection with the accusations made at the time that Chaplin was avoiding his military duty by residing in the United States, though clearly this was an unofficial film and Chaplin had nothing to do with its production.

 Chaplin biographer Simon Louvish speculates (in the Independent article) that the film was compiled in Egypt, which was under British occupation at the time.
 However, no one was making animated films in Egypt in 1916.
 The access to the outtakes suggests an American source, yet the theme and reference to ‘Blighty’ in the title cards hints at a British source.
-The frames showing some of the animation (below) look like the crude semi-animated films that British artists like Lancelot Speed or Dudley Duxton were making at this time.
+The frames showing some of the animation (below) look like the crude semi-animated films that British artists such as Lancelot Speed or Dudley Buxton were making at this time.
 The reference to ‘Made in Germany’ is a British allusion (there were protests at the import of German goods into Britain long before the War), and America was scarcely indulging in anti-German propaganda at this time.
 I’d point the finger at a British film distributor.

 zepped_frames